• Skip to primary navigation

 Spray a larger mug with cooking spray.
 Add the egg and milk, and whisk together until combined.

-milk and egg whisked together in mug
+Milk and egg whisked together in a coffee mug.

 Add Dry Ingredients

 Add the protein powder, flour, cocoa powder, baking powder, and sugar (optional).
+Stir thoroughly until the ingredients are completely combined.

 Microwave

-Microwave uncovered for about 2 ½ minutes or until the cake is cooked through (different for each microwave).
+Microwave uncovered for about 2 1/2 minutes or until the cake is cooked through (different for each microwave).
 It’s done if the cake springs back when you press gently in the middle.

-protein mug cake with no peanut butter
+Chocolate mug cake right out of the microwave with no peanut butter topping.

 Serve